 Today’s views were less scenic with lots of scrub brush and massive boulders.
 Still in Lompopo province we crossed the tropic of Capricorn.
 Views became mountains with different vegetation including mountain aloe, a widely used medicine plant.
 We passed through a series of tunnels and into flat land again.

 Tshipsires Resort , just outside Musina, was a great place to spend an afternoon.
 At It was so hot that I did some sink laundry and didn’t bother to wring it out much and it still dried in a couple of hours.
 We spent a couple of hours in the hot springs pool swimming and chatting with locals and then went on a walk up a mountain.
 At around 5 pm, it was still hot so comfortable to walk wet.
 Mongoose and monkeys were playing around every where.
-Some people ran into baboons which are kind of scary but were spared.
+Some people ran into baboons which are kind of scary.

 Florence outdid herself again with dinner of fish, fried potatoes and greek salad.